Key takeaways:

 If you’re like most people, you think of hunger as a feeling you get when you need a meal or a snack.
 When you’re eating mostly for survival, hunger is a way to trigger you to meet your body’s need for energy and nutrition.

-Fiber, protein, and fat are all important nutrients to help you feel full after eating.
-If your diet doesn’t contain enough of these filling components, it could be the cause of feeling hungry all the time:
+Protein, fiber, and fat are all important nutrients to help you feel full after eating.
+If your diet doesn’t contain enough of these filling components, it could be the cause of feeling hungry all the time.
+Here’s why:

 Protein: Protein is a building block of your cells, immune system, and hormones.
 Most adults should aim to get 0.8 g per kg of body weight.
 So, if you weigh 175 lbs, that’s about 63 g of daily protein.
 For context, an egg has about 6 g of protein.
-There are lots of ways to add protein to your diet, from animal products to plant-based proteins.
+There are lots of ways to add protein to your diet, including animal products and plant-based proteins.

 Fiber: Fiber helps you feel full, and it plays many important roles in the body.
 But most people in the U.S. don’t get enough fiber.
-Most adult males should aim to get 38 g a day, while adult females need about 25 g.
-(A cup of blueberries has about 6 g of fiber.)
-Eating fiber-rich foods is the best way to go (as opposed to supplements).
+Most adult males should aim to get 38 g a day, and adult females need about 25 g.
+(For reference, a cup of blueberries has about 6 g of fiber.)
+If you’re feeling constant hunger, eating more fiber-rich foods may help.

 Fats: Healthy fats are also a key part of a balanced diet.